elsaversailles/Programming-stuffs/README.md

 # Programming💓💓🥰🥳😘
-A repo dedicated on my shitty code
+A repo dedicated to my shitty code